Hasandev08/Interview-questions/Analytical.md

 ## 6- Two trains are on same track and they are coming toward each other.
 The speed of the first train is 50 km/h and the speed of the second train is 70 km/h.
 A bee starts flying between the trains when the distance between two trains is 100 km.
 The bee first flies from first train to second train.
 Once it reaches the second train, it immediately flies back to the first train and so on until trains collide.
 Calculate the total distance travelled by the bee.
 Speed of bee is 80 km/h.

 ## 7- There are 100 doors in a row, all doors are initially closed.
-A person walks through all doors multiple times and toggle (if open then close, if close then open) them in the following way: In the first walk, the person toggles every door In the second walk, the person toggles every second door, i.e., 2nd, 4th, 6th, 8th, … In the third walk, the person toggles every third door, i.e. 3rd, 6th, 9th, … Likewise, In the 100th walk, the person toggles the 100th door.
+A person walks through all doors multiple times and toggle (if open then close, if close then open) them in the following way: In the first walk, the person toggles every door In the second walk, the person toggles every second door i.e., 2nd, 4th, 6th, 8th, … In the third walk, the person toggles every third door, i.e. 3rd, 6th, 9th, … Likewise, In the 100th walk, the person toggles the 100th door.
 - A door is toggled in an ith walk if i divide door number.
 For example, door number 45 is toggled in the 1st, 3rd, 5th, 9th,15th, and 45th walks.
 The door is switched back to an initial stage for every pair of divisors.
 For example, 45 is toggled 6 times for 3 pairs (5, 9), (15, 3), and (1, 45).